tradle/why-hypercore/FAQ.md

 Note that WebTorrent's tech can be helpful to Hypercore, as it perfected peer discovery (via DHT) on the Web and it allowed a number of innovative streaming clients to emerge, which could be helpful for Hypercore applications, like Beaker Browser.

-### How is Hypercore different from ScuttleButt and IPFS?
+## How is Hypercore different from ScuttleButt and IPFS?

 Need help with this.
 All three are cool open source P2P data projects that have existed for roughly the same 5-7 years.

 Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:

-- ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled by Merkle trees, while ScuttleButt uses linked lists).
+- ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while ScuttleButt uses linked lists).
 - IPFS was designed for files, so it is not suitable for databases.
 It also has limited support for data editing and data integrity (history of changes).
 - IPFS team has produced Filecoin spec and raised $205M on ICO to build it so it is funded to sustain long-term development.
 Hypercore team on the other hand is quite lightly funded by grants and consulting projects.
 That said, many ICOs ran into legal trouble with SEC, the most high profile of them was Telegram recently.
 Other tensions [for IPFS team are rising](https://fortune.com/2020/08/19/are-blockchain-companies-cursed-with-too-much-cash/), as it still did not deliver a Filecoin product.